bparanj/crystal/electronics/book/tasks.md

 voltage-doubler.md (This needs the transistor oscillator to be completed first) transistor-oscillator.md

-Design a simple experiment using Tinkercad for light sensor Does Tinkercad have temperature sensor

 Review electronics/design/oscilloscope.md.
 Condense the notes.
 Review function-generator.md.
 Condense the notes.